bbauska/Anti-Project2025/anti.md

 initiative, without objecting on constitutional or moral grounds, as per se grounds for termination of employment. l Expose and make public all training materials and initiatives designed to single out any race, ethnicity, or sex for special treatment.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>

-Project 2025: “The Administration should eliminate the 25-member Treasury Advisory Committee on Racial Equity.”
-[Department of the Treasury, Project 2025, accessed 6/24/24] Climate
+<p>Project 2025: “The Administration should eliminate the 25-member Treasury Advisory Committee
+on Racial Equity.”
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>

+<h3>Climate</h3>

-Project 2025: “The next Administration should eliminate the Climate Hub Office and withdraw from climate change agreements that are inimical to the prosperity of the United States.”
+<p>Project 2025: “The next Administration should eliminate the Climate Hub Office and withdraw from
+climate change agreements that are inimical to the prosperity of the United States.”
 “Treasury has created a new departmental office, ‘Climate Hub,’ and has made ‘combating climate change’ one of the Biden Treasury Department’s top five principal goals.
 The next Administration should eliminate the